posita/dyce/docs/rollin.md

 [^2]:

-    We may still be discovering what those are.
+    We may still be discovering what those purposes are.
-    We have the utmost faith such purposes exist, even if they have yet to reveal themselves.
+    We have the utmost faith they exist, even if they have yet to reveal themselves.
     If you discover one, consider [contributing](contrib.md) an example.

 Consider excluding (or “dropping”) dice from a roll.